Multi-nucleon structure and dynamics via quantum computing: Summary and outlook

 For pedagogical purposes, we apply our method to two model problems in nuclear physics within restricted basis spaces, where only the two-body terms are retained in respective Hamiltonians.
 We illustrate the design of our oracle-based input model that is based on Fock states.
 Implementing our Fock-state-based input model with the high-level sparse matrix simulation algorithms, we can perform prototype structure and dynamics calculations for these model problems on near-term noisy intermediate scale quantum devices.
 Generalization to complex and realistic many-nucleon problems is straightforward.

 Going forward, we plan to explore the applications of our framework to perform dynamics simulations and structure calculations of simple systems such as the simplified pairing models described in this work.
 These calculations serve as benchmark tests for more complicated applications, such as the four-nucleon calculations in a restricted model space.
-On the other hand, we also plan to improve the performance of our input model.
+We also plan to improve the performance of our input model.
 While better options of basis set may reduce the counts of the terms in the second-quantized Hamiltonian \cite{Babbush:2018BasisChoice}, the incorporation of simple arithmetic operations \cite{Vedral:1996,Abhari:2014} would also be promising.
+In addition, we will further develop the current framework to treat more general second-quantized Hamiltonians for systems including both bosons and fermions with particle creations and annihilations.